awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/monthly-disbursement-report.md

 ## Section 1: Disbursed Amount by Product<a name="disbursed-amount-by-product"></a>

  This section lists data for disbursements by product\.
-For each row, the Net Amount column is equal to the SellerRev column minus the AWSRefFee column\.
-When a refund is given to a customer, the Net Amount column is a negative number that is equal to the SellerRevRefund column minus the AWSRefFeeRefund column\.
-US sales and use tax that is collected or refunded is in the SellerUSSalesTax or SellerUSSalesTaxRefund column and isn't included in the calculation of the Net Amount column\.

 |  Column Name  |  Available for All Sellers  |  Available for Sellers in the Enhanced Data Sharing Program  |  Description  |